yashbansal130/Zwiggy/README.md

 # Team : HackIt
 ## App name: Zwiggy
-## App Disc:
+## App Description:
-**This app helps in ordering foods from multiple outlets located in an office, college campus, or food courts in malls.
+*This app helps in ordering foods from multiple outlets located in an office, college campus, or food courts in malls.
 Customers can save themselves a lot of burden from waiting in line to place an order and picking up the order later.
-They can browse the entire catalog of food items available to them through the app and seamlessly order food from any restaurant of their choice.**
+They can browse the entire catalog of food items available to them through the app and seamlessly order food from any restaurant of their choice.*

 ## To Test the app create a suitable environment
-### kindly be ware with the dependencies and build gradle congig
+### kindly be ware with the dependencies and build gradle configuration
-### the app has a target version of API 31 And Min Api 26
+### the app has a target version of  minimum Api 26 and maximum API 31

 ## TO SIGN UP:
-### enter a valid gmail id so that when u press the submit button on the edit page a mail can be sent
-### The password is not stored in the database only the email id is stored
+### AS AN OWNER OF THE RESTAURANT:
+#### Enter the owner name,the email-id and password
+####

 ## the privacy of the user is maintained as the password is not tracked